Cost to Manufacturers = Plant Closures and Loss of American Jobs

 - This artificial situation creates a major economic incentive for manufacturers to import sugar-containing products or relocate plants and factories outside of the United States.

 - American sugar producers benefit from the current federal policy, at the expense of U.S. sugar-using companies and consumers.

-- Only 4,700 sugar farms benefit from the federal sugar program, which are supported at the expense of thousands of lost food manufacturing jobs in the United States.
+- Only 3,913 sugar beet farms and 666 sugar cane farms benefit from the federal sugar program, which are supported at the expense of thousands of lost food manufacturing jobs in the United States.

 - In contrast, there are about 600,000 U.S. jobs in food industries that use sugar.